VF-111 (1956–1995): History

+1950s: Origins

 3 distinct Navy squadrons have called themselves ‘Sundowners’.
 The U.S. Navy frequently has given the same designation to two or more aviation units, leading to lasting confusion.
 Officially, the US Navy does not recognize a direct lineage with disestablished squadrons if a new squadron is formed with the same designation.
 Often, the new squadron will assume the nickname, insignia, and traditions of the earlier squadrons.
 In November 2006, VFC-13 Detachment Key West was redesignated as VFC-111, taking on the 'Sundowner' insignia and callsign.

 VA-156, originally known as the Iron Tigers, was established on 4 June 1955 and flew the F11F-1 Tiger.
 VA-156 was assigned to CVW-11 and made a single deployment aboard USS Shangri-La to the Western Pacific.
 VF-111 deployed the Western Pacific aboard USS Lexington in 1956.

-1960s
+1960s-1970s: Vietnam War

 In 1961 the Sundowners' traditional mascot, "Omar," was conceived by squadron enlisted men to mark the transition to the F-8D Crusader.
 The triangular stick figure appeared on VF-111 aircraft and squadron spaces.
-During the 1960s, VF-111 flew four different versions of the Crusader (F-8C/D/E/H).
+During the 1960s, VF-111 flew four versions of the Crusader (F-8C/D/E/H).
+Also coinciding with the Crusader's introduction to the squadron was the first application of "sharkmouth" nose art on VF-111 aircraft, which was to be a staple of the squadron until its disestablishment.